TezosTaqueria/taqueria-getting-started-tzcompose-scaffold/README.md

 This project focuses on deploying two contracts authored in LIGO, which you will find in the **contracts/** directory:

 1. **Increment**: A permissioned version of a contract that maintains an internal counter.
 The counter can be incremented or decremented using the provided entrypoints.
-This contract delegates permission checks to members of the Member contract.
+This contract delegates permission checks to members of the Membership contract.

-2. **Member**: A contract that represents a membership system.
+2. **Membership**: A contract that represents a membership system.
 Users can join the group by paying 1 tez.

 ## TzCompose Configuration